GitHub

 You can troubleshoot common errors by running kubectl logs -n axoflow <dex-container-name>

-If you run into problems setting up the authentication or authorization, contact us.
+If you run into problems setting up the authentication or authorization, contact our support team.